 - MDMA comedown symptoms include trouble sleeping, low appetite, changes to heart rate and blood pressure, through to memory problems, anxiety and depression.

 - An MDMA comedown can last several hours or many days.
 This depends on your physiology, how much MDMA you use, the strength and if you’ve mixed MDMA with other drugs or alcohol.

 - If you’re experiencing severe physical or mental symptoms after taking MDMA, please contact your doctor, NHS 111 or emergency services for urgent medical help.
 This includes if you’re experiencing suicidal thoughts or intention.

-- If you’ve had enough of MDMA comedowns, contact Help Me Stop.
-We can help you to break free from addiction.
-We provide affordable, effective and confidential MDMA drug addiction treatment at our London Dayhab centres and via our Digital Dayhab programme.
+If you’ve had enough of MDMA comedowns, contact Help Me Stop for a treatment assessment.
+We can help you to break free from addiction to MDMA, other drugs, and alcohol too.

 Help with Addiction to MDMA

 In an MDMA comedown, you are likely to be suffering one or more of the following symptoms: